-On the 4/5/2022 around 16:00, together with a 53 year old man from Iraq the respondent crossed the border close to the Turkish village of Uzunbayır.
-700 meters from where they crossed the border, the respondent saw cameras on the Bulgarian side of the border.
-These cameras were installed every three meters on the fence.
-On both sides of the fence the respondent saw trees that he described as a forest.
+On the 4th of May at around 16:00, the transit group crossed the border into Bulgaria close to the Turkish village of Uzunbayır.
+Reportedly 700 meters from where they crossed the border, the respondent saw cameras on the Bulgarian side of the border installed every three meters on the fence, and on both sides of the fence the respondent saw trees that he described as a forest.

-Image 1: Location pinned by the Respondent)
+Image 1: Location pinned by the Respondent

-The two men were approximately 200 meters from the main road where they were hiding in the forest.
-After three hours, the two men continued walking on road 7 between the Lesovo border gate and Elhovo.
-The two men walked on the paved road for about one kilometer when they were stopped.
-It was around 2pm when a green jeep stopped in front of them.
+They decided to rest here in a forest approximately 200 meters from the main road for about three hours, before they continued on walking on Road 7 between the Lesovo border gate and Elhovo.
+They had reportedly walked on the road for about one kilometer before they were stopped by a green jeep that pulled in in front of them.
+It was around 2 p.m.
 The respondent identified the car as pictured below with the license plate starting with the letters BG.

-Image 2: Jeep identified by the respondent)
+Image 2: Jeep identified by the respondent

-The two men were instructed to stand on the side of the road.
+The two men were then instructed to stand on the side of the road.
 The respondent described that from then onwards, all the communication happened through sign language and the men in blue uniforms pointing with their index finger.
-Then the man talked with someone on the phone in Bulgarian.
-Then, the man in the blue uniform opened the trunk of the car and instructed the two men to enter the car from the back.
+Then one uniformed man talked with someone on the phone in Bulgarian.
+Following this, the man in the blue uniform opened the trunk of the car and instructed the two men to enter the car from the back.
 The respondent described the trunk as two by two meters with many old tires in the back.
 There were windows and the respondent could look outside.
 After three minutes of driving up north, the car stopped, and two other men, wearing the same uniform entered the car.
-One of the men instructed the respondent and his friend to keep their heads low.
+One of the men reportedly instructed the respondent and his friend to keep their heads low.

-They drove for 20 minutes on the paved road when they came to a crossroad.
-Here they changed directions and entered an unpaved road for a few meters.
-The men parked the car and stepped out of the car.
-The respondent described that when the men stepped out of the car they were all wearing balaclavas.
-They instructed them to get out of the car and to stand close to the trees on the unpaved road.
-When they stepped out of the car, the respondent said the men in blue uniform started beating them immediately with plastic batons.
-The beating continued for about 15 minutes.
+According to the respondent, they drove for another 20 minutes on the paved road until they came to a crossroad, where they changed directions and entered an unpaved road for a few meters.
+The uniformed men then parked the car and stepped out of the vehicle; when the men stepped out of the car they were all put on balaclavas, recalled the respondent.
+They then instructed the transit group to get out of the car and to stand close to the trees on the unpaved road.
+When they stepped out of the car, the respondent said the men in blue uniform started beating immediately beating them with plastic batons, which continued for about 15 minutes.

-After 10 minutes, the car arrived at the border.
+After that, they drove for about 10 minutes on an unpaved road until the car arrived at the border.
 The respondent described that he saw an unpaved road and a fence and there were cameras on the fence.
 He continued and said, there was a forest from both sides of the border and he could see the wind turbine in the Turkish territory.
-At this location, the respondent saw two landrover jeeps.
-The respondent identified the cars as the ones pictured below.
+At this location, the respondent saw two Land Rover jeeps.
+The respondent identified the cars as the ones pictured below in Image 3.

-The respondent also mentioned that there were five other persons present; including one woman and a dog handler.
+The respondent also mentioned that there were five other persons present, including one woman and a dog handler.
 The respondent described that they were wearing green shirts and pants.
-Two of the persons were wearing long sleeve shirts while the three others were wearing short shirts with a Bulgarian flag on their arms.
-On the back of their uniform, as recalled by the respondent, it had written border police on their back.
-The people described by the respondent were armed, wearing a gun that remained in their holster and a plastic baton in their hands.
+Two of the other persons were described to be wearing long sleeve shirts while the other three were wearing short shirts with a Bulgarian flag on their arms.
+On the back of their uniform, as recalled by the respondent, it had “border police” written on their back.
+The people described by the respondent were armed with firearms that remained in their holster and a plastic baton in their hands.

-Using Google Translate, the persons dressed in green started asking the two men questions: They asked them where they were from, and the two men replied Libya and Iraq.
-Then they asked, where do you want to go?
-The two men replied by saying we want to go to Romania.
-One of the men dressed in Green then asked the two men if they were soldiers.
+According to the respondent, using Google Translate, the uniformed persons started asking the two men questions.
+They began by asking where they were from, to which the transit group replied Libya and Iraq.
+Then the officers asked them where they wanted to go and they replied by saying we want to go to Romania.
+One of the men dressed in green then asked the two men if they were soldiers.
 The respondent replied no, but the man from Iraq said yes.
 The man asked them why they wanted to go to Romania.
 The respondent replied by saying that they want to claim asylum.
 The man replied, “no Romania you go to Ukraine”.
 The respondent replied by saying, I do not want to go to Ukraine.

-Then, around 16.00, the men dressed in green uniforms opened the door in the fence and pushed the two men to Turkey.
-The door, as described by the respondent, was a flip door that had to be opened from above.
-The hole in the fence was about half a meter.
-The two men were instructed to cross the border.
-At this time, the respondent was wearing a shirt and pants while the other man from Iraq, was still naked.
+Then, around 16.00, the men dressed in green uniforms opened the door in the fence and pushed the two men back to Turkey.
+The door, as described by the respondent, was a flip door that had to be opened from above. and it was about half a meter in height.
+At this time, the respondent was wearing a shirt and pants while the other man from Iraq was still naked.

-(Image 6 picture of the respondent’s arm)
+(Image 4: picture of the respondent’s arm)